phac-nml/ncov2019-artic-nf/docs/update_testing.md

 Also notable, two samples in this dataset with new deletions at ~27 kbp called by v1.6.0 both had frameshifts called by version 1.2.4 which were not called in version 1.6.0.

 This is very likely an example of the reason `medaka` was removed from artic and replaced with `clair3`.
 From the update docs: "medaka has also been removed completely due to kicking out long indels".
+All of the deletions described were well supported and confirmed by looking at the pileup data.

 | Sample           | v1.2.4 deletion count | v1.6.0 deletion count | Number of deletions unique to clair3 | Location of new deletion (start) | Size of deletion | Quality score of the deletion |
 | ---------------- | --------------------- | --------------------- | ------------------------------------------- | ------------------------ | ---------------- | ----------------------------- |